-The National Orchestral Institute + Festival (NOI+F) and Hawaii Youth Symphony (HYS) and partnered in 2019 to create the Orchestral Learning Alliance (OLA) at the Pacific Music Institute.
+The National Orchestral Institute + Festival (NOI+F) and Hawaii Youth Symphony (HYS) partnered in 2019 to create the Orchestral Learning Alliance (OLA) at the Pacific Music Institute.
 This robust collaboration brings NOI+F students, faculty and alumni to Honolulu to serve as teachers and mentors to Hawaii's young orchestral musicians.
 Eight NOI+F students, five faculty members and five alumni participated in OLA's inaugural year.

 “For over 30 years, Hawaii Youth Symphony’s Pacific Music Institute has been a training ground for Hawaii’s most serious, young musicians,” says Randy Wong, President of Hawaii Youth Symphony and NOI+F alumnus (2003).
 “The acronym OLA is also the Hawaiian word for “life” and for members of HYS and NOI+F, music is life as we all share a common bond that helps bring people together.”

 Hawaii Youth Symphony's Pacific Music Institute is an intensive summer program designed for novice to advanced students to hone their musical skills.
-Through OLA, students will have the opportunity to work with renowned guest artist faculty, many drawn from the NOI+F network of faculty and alumni.
+Through OLA, students have the opportunity to work with renowned guest artist faculty, many drawn from the NOI+F network of faculty and alumni.